RichardHightower/json-parsers-benchmark/README.md

 Both Boon and Jackson have the ability to read straight from the file system.
 It seems Jackson needed more warm-ups so I added them.
 I don't think non-warmed up code proves anything.
-Both Jackson and Boon were warmed up after three warm-ups.
+Both Jackson and Boon were all warmed-up after three warm-ups.